GUNTIKALYAN/GUNTIKALYAN/README.md

-# 👋 Hi, I'm Gunti Kalyan (a.k.a Neyo)
+#  Hi, I'm Gunti Kalyan (a.k.a Neyo)

 A passionate **Frontend Developer**, aspiring **AI Engineer**, and an eternal student of **Data Science** and **Machine Learning**.
-Welcome to my GitHub space — where curiosity meets code.
+Welcome to my GitHub space .

 ---